 Provide a description of the process to track and manage all ITA activity.
 The Board uses Geographic Solutions to track programmatic and fiscal activities related to ITAs.
 Specifically, the system tracks customer enrollments and performance outcomes as well as financial obligations and cost expenditures.
 Geographic Solutions reports are run each month to determine enrollment levels and performance results.

 Additionally, independent of Geographic Solutions tracking, the Board also monitors ITA fiscal activity using detailed ITA expense tracking spreadsheets that are organized by case managers.
-The finance team reconciles these spreadsheets against actual expenditures on a monthly basis.
+The finance team reconciles these spreadsheets against actual expenditures monthly.
 At the same time, ITA case management activity is tracked and managed through the case management system.

 Provide a description of local board policy on use of statewide eligible training provider list (including financial and duration limits, out-of-area training, service to out-of-area customers, etc.).